-Non-controlled codes do not cause the panel to send Arm/Disarm event messages to the central station.
-The panel sends a Disarm message only if you use this code to disarm the system after an alarm occurrence.
+Non-controlled codes do not cause the control system to send Arm/Disarm event messages to the central station.
+The control system sends a Disarm message only if you use this code to disarm the system after an alarm occurrence.